Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_43.png
     :align: center

-:red:`Keep the power ON and all servos connected to shield.
+:combo:`red font-bolder:Keep the power ON and all servos connected to shield.
 Do NOT disconnect wiring.`

 Assemble front legs and install the servo screw.